 - 27.13.1 Cabinet Member Reports presented to the Council will be followed by such questions and debate as desired by the other Members present, within these rules, and as permitted by the Chair. - 27.13.2 Amendments to Reports.
-An amendment to a report before Council may not be moved unless notice of the amendment has been emailed by the proposer, and seconded by email, to the Democratic Services Manager by 9:00am on the Working Day before the meeting. - 27.13.3 The Chair may waive 27.13.2 at their discretion upon receipt of a proposal for an amendment in Council that is supported by a majority.
+An amendment to a report before Council may not be moved unless notice of the amendment has been emailed by the proposer, and seconded by email, to the Democratic Services Manager by 9:00am on the Working Day before the meeting.
+Amendments to statutory reports to note (eg the annual CYP or SCH reports), may not be amended. - 27.13.3 The Chair may waive 27.13.2 at their discretion upon receipt of a proposal for an amendment in Council that is supported by the relevant Cabinet Member.